Doomlazer/LB2CD-Text-And-Speech-Patch/README.md

 * Patch 0.scr also fixes an issue with "The hands-off cursor is often displayed when the player has control" and "Music volume can get permanently lowered down by clock chimes".
 * Patch 99.scr enables the previously unused Death Message speech.
 This patch is optional.
 * Patch 250.scr fixes an issue with 'Endless taxi driving' and 'Taxi drive prematurely ends'.
+* Patch 310.scr also has a minor improvement that prevents a crash if one teleports into the room in debug mode and then uses the south exit.
 * Patch 350.scr fixes a bug that can softlock the game while entering the museum.
 * Patch 420.scr fixes a bug that can cause timers to break from act 5 onwards.
 * Patch 440.scr fixes an issue with 'Armor rooms don't handle verb events'.